8 Financial statements: A second look

 8.4 Across-statement articulation

-Under IAS 1 Presentation of Financial Statements, a complete set of financial statements will include the following four statements:
+Under IAS 1 Presentation of Financial Statements, a complete set of financial statements includes the following four statements:

 • A statement of financial position (i.e., a balance sheet)